-It would seem perfectly logical for a foreign private issuer to engage the services of a financial institution in its own jurisdiction to help it structure and effect its securities offerings, including those involving US markets and US investors.
-Under US law, financial institutions must be mindful of the requirements under Section 15(a) of the Exchange Act, which generally requires the registration with the SEC of any person acting as a broker or a dealer that uses US jurisdictional means to effect transactions in, or to induce, or attempt to induce the purchase or sale of, any security.
-Accordingly, a broker-dealer operating outside the United States that, for example, telephones or sends documents into the United States to contact US persons with respect to securities transactions (whether in the primary or secondary markets or in connection with an M&A transaction), must register with the SEC unless an applicable exemption from registration is available.
-An issuer that uses an entity that is not appropriately registered (or exempt from registration) to help it sell its securities in the United States or to US persons, or to effect a tender offer or other transaction involving the sale of securities in the United States, may itself be subject to liability (including possible rescission by investors) and, if engaged in a public offering, may be required to disclose possible rescission risk relating to prior securities activities by unregistered persons in its prospectus for the current offering.
+It would seem perfectly logical for a foreign private issuer to engage the services of a broker-dealer in its own jurisdiction to help it structure and effect its securities offerings, including those involving US markets and US investors.
+However, Section 15(a) of the Exchange Act generally requires the registration with the SEC of any broker-dealer that uses US jurisdictional means to effect transactions in, or to induce, or attempt to induce the purchase or sale of, any security.1 Accordingly, a broker-dealer operating outside the United States that, for example, telephones or sends documents into the United States to contact US persons with respect to securities transactions (whether in the primary or secondary markets or in connection with an M&A transaction), must register with the SEC unless an applicable exemption from registration is available.2 An issuer that uses an entity that is not appropriately registered (or exempt from registration) to help it sell its securities in the United States or to US persons, or to effect a tender offer or other transaction involving the sale of securities in the United States, may itself be subject to liability (including possible rescission by investors) and, if engaged in a public offering, may be required to disclose possible rescission risk relating to prior securities activities by unregistered persons in its prospectus for the current offering.